jackvz/mezzanine-cartridge-api/readme.md

 ## Features

-Web API methods for all Mezzanine objects, including sites, users, groups, pages, blog posts and settings, and Cartridge objects, including products, categories and orders.
+Web API methods for all Mezzanine objects, including sites, users, groups, pages, blog posts and settings, and Cartridge objects, including products, categories, carts and orders.

 Additional features:
 - A user activation method, and user password creation and checking methods with password hashing.
+- Methods for e-commerce customisation: Handlers for billing/shipping, tax, payment and order placement, to execute any customisation work done in the Mezzanine site installation.

 [Swagger-UI](https://swagger.io/tools/swagger-ui/) as development tool and documentation.